 PIP benefits are paid by a person’s own auto insurance company.

-Personal injury protection insurance benefits are paid regardless of whether a person was at-fault in causing a car accident.
-This allows people to obtain medical care and treatment and begin collecting the wages they’ve lost because injuries from a car accident are preventing them from returning to work.
+By requiring that personal injury protection insurance benefits be paid “without regard to fault” (MCL 500.3105(2)), this allows people to obtain medical care and treatment and begin collecting the wages they’ve lost because injuries from a car accident are preventing them from returning to work.
 Without personal injury protection insurance benefits, injured accident victims would otherwise be forced to delay or go without medical care until they could prove someone else was to blame and successfully sue.

 Check out our video to learn more: